jrbrtsn/ban2fail/README.md

 whitespace stripped from the beginning and end of the line.
 Since there is no escaping of characters going on, regular expressions are WYSIWYG.

+Finding typos and so forth in the config file is easy; use the -v command flag to print all unrecognized content (besides comments).

+`ban2fail -v`

 The only way to alter the default blocking behavior is with a MAX\_OFFENSES clause.
 This clause allows you specify how many offenses are tolerated before an IP is blocked.
 Offenses will naturally disappear as old logfiles are deleted by